tbm/homepage/README.md

 This is the source for my personal homepage at <http://www.cyrius.com/>

-I am currently in the process of converting this site to [nanoc](http://nanoc.ws/).
-Everything has been converted to nanoc except for the blog.

 ## Requirements

-Ruby dependencies are managed using bundler:

-    bundle install

-On Debian 8 (jessie), you can install the dependencies like this:

-    apt-get install nanoc pandoc
-    gem install pandoc-ruby w3c_validators
+This site uses [Nikola](https://getnikola.com/).
+You can install it with:

+    pip3 install --user -r requirements.txt

 The site also requires various Debian packages:

-    apt-get install make hunspell myspell-en-gb myspell-en-us
+    sudo apt-get install make hunspell myspell-en-gb myspell-en-us

 ## Style guidelines